biologist79/ESPuino/openHAB/README.md

 * [Raspberry Pi OS with manual openHAB-installation](https://www.openhab.org/docs/installation/rasppi.html)
 * [openHABian](https://www.openhab.org/docs/installation/openhabian.html).
 After testing it myself I also recommend to use openHABian as it's much simplier.
 * Make sure to choose openHAB3 as openHAB2 will be discontinued mid-term.
 * After completing the installation, [UI](http://<ip>:8080) should be browsable.
-In order to get Tonuino running you need at least the MQTT-binding (Add-ons -> Bindings) and the Map-transformation (Add-ons -> transformations).
+In order to get ESPuino running you need at least the MQTT-binding (Add-ons -> Bindings) and the Map-transformation (Add-ons -> transformations).
 And you need to setup items, rules and sitemap.
 * Beside of openHAB you need a MQTT-broker.
 You can use a public one but if there's already a Raspberry Pi running with openHAB, it probably makes sense to install [Mosquitto](https://mosquitto.org/) as MQTT-broker in parallel.

 ## GUI or text?